 Set up BCDR

-- Your BCDR solution will depend on your company objectives and is influenced by your Azure deployment strategy.
+- Your BCDR solution will depend on your company objectives, and is influenced by your Azure deployment strategy.
 Infrastructure as a service (IaaS) and platform as a service (PaaS) deployments present different challenges for BCDR.

 Back up an IaaS deployment

 In most cases, an on-premises workload is retired after migration, and your on-premises strategy for backing up data must be extended or replaced.
-If you migrate your entire datacenter to Azure, you'll need to design and implement a full backup solution using Azure technologies, or third-party integrated solutions.
+If you migrate your entire datacenter to Azure, you'll need to design and implement a full backup solution by using Azure technologies, or third-party integrated solutions.

 For workloads running on Azure IaaS VMs, consider these backup solutions:

 - Azure Backup: Provides application-consistent backups for Azure Windows and Linux VMs.

 - Storage snapshots: Takes snapshots of Blob storage.